Sales Training: How to Win your Price Increase with Confidence

 Rather than getting mired in endless back and forth emails justifying your price, negotiators trained in win-win collaboration often choose instead to redirect the conversation towards alternatives their customers find more attractive.
 A price increase can provide a strong motivation to explore creative alternatives.

 While a price increase can be used as a tactic to win greater engagement from the customer in order to explore more value-adding options, we train our sales negotiators to habitually ask the right people the right questions to find better ways to cement their relationships with their customers.
-In addition, we train sales negotiators to increase their revenue and margins at all stages of negotiation—not just when negotiating sales price increases.
+In addition, sales training should equip negotiators to increase their revenue and margins at all stages of negotiation—not just when negotiating sales price increases.
 We’ll next briefly explore how to increase your margins and profits through revenue and cost discussions.